Bettina Wiesmann

-Bettina Wiesmann (born 20 October 1966) is a German politician of the Christian Democratic Union (CDU).
-Born in Berlin, she served as a member of the Bundestag from the state of Hesse from 2017 to 2021.
+Bettina Margarethe Wiesmann (born 20 October 1966) is a German politician of the Christian Democratic Union (CDU).
+Born in Berlin, she has served as a member of the Bundestag from the state of Hesse from 2017 to 2021 and again since 2024.

 Political career

 Wiesmann became a member of the Bundestag in the 2017 German federal election.
 In parliament, she was a member of the Committee on Families, Senior Citizens, Women and Youth.

+In 2022, Wiesmann unsuccessfully ran for a seat on the CDU’s national board.